WORKING DOCUMENT

 1. Procedure Statement

-This procedure outlines how York Region District School Board provides opportunities for staff to have access to teaching strategies and supports that are appropriate to First Nations, Métis and Inuit learner needs.
+This procedure outlines how the Board provides opportunities for staff to have access to teaching strategies and supports that are responsive to First Nations, Métis and Inuit learner needs and that promote inclusive, identity-affirming and culturally grounded learning environments.

 2. Application